niceyeti/tutornetes/README.md

 ## Pre-reqs
 Install docker, k3d, helm, tilt, kubescape (optional), and istio (if used).
 See version_info.txt for versions.

+Note: I have not done a good job of specifying all reqs to the build container, primarily because I don't want to run docker in the container.
+As such, some things are intended to be run from a host satisfying those reqs, where noted.

 ## Basic Workflow